AdobeDocs/experience-platform.en/help/rtcdp/destinations/sftp-destination.md

 ---
-title: Amazon S3 destination
+title: SFTP destination
-seo-title: Amazon S3 destination
+seo-title: SFTP destination
-description:
+description: something
-seo-description:
+seo-description: something
 ---

-# Amazon S3 destination
+# SFTP destination

 ## Overview

-Create a live outbound connection to your Amazon Web Services (AWS) S3 storage to periodically export tab-delimited or CSV data files from Adobe Experience Platform into your own S3 buckets.
+Create a live outbound connection to your SFTP server to periodically export tab-delimited or CSV data files from Adobe Experience Platform into your own internal systems.

 To export data, complete the following steps:

 ## Connect destination {#connect-destination}

-1. In **[!UICONTROL Connections > Destinations]**, select Salesforce Marketing Cloud, then select **[!UICONTROL Connect destination]**.
+1. In **[!UICONTROL Connections > Destinations]**, select SFTP, then select **[!UICONTROL Connect destination]**.

     ![Connect to Salesforce](/help/rtcdp/destinations/assets/connect-salesforce.png)

 1. In the Connect destination wizard, select the **[!UICONTROL Connection type]** for your storage location.
-For Salesforce Marketing Cloud, you can select between **SFTP with Password** and **SFTP with SSH Key**.
+You can select between **SFTP with Password** and **SFTP with SSH Key**.
 Fill in the information below, depending on your connection type, and select **[!UICONTROL Connect]**.

     ![Set up Salesforce wizard](/help/rtcdp/destinations/assets/salesforce-step1.png)